rkalescky/documentation/development_tools/compiling.rst

 -  ``pgfortran`` - the PGI Fortran compiler (handles F77/F90/F95/F2003)

-To compile an executable, we merely call the relevant compiler, followed by the files we wish to compile, e.g. for the C code we'd use
+To compile an executable, we merely call the relevant compiler, followed by the files we wish to compile, e.g., for the C code we'd use

 .. code:: bash